aammd/MS_computational_ecology_opinion/ms.md

 !{quadrats}

-The specific example of predator-prey interactions should be a familiar illustration of how the same problem can be adressed in different ways.
+The specific example of predator-prey interactions should be a familiar illustration of how the same problem can be addressed in different ways.
 The classical prey--predator equations of Lotka & Volterra are an instance of a "modelling" based perspective, wherein mathematical analysis reveals how selected parameters (rates of interactions and growth) affect an ecologically relevant quantity (population stability and coexistence).
 These models, although they have been formulated to explain data generated through empirical observations, are disconnected from the data themselves.
 In fact, this family of model lies at the basis of a branch of ecological modelling that now exists entirely outside of data [@gyll06lcc; @ackl04slg; @covi13cel].

 By contrast @sall11ppd study the same problematic (sustained persistence and fluctuations of predator--prey couples through time) using a paleo-ecological timeseries, and interpret their data in the context of predictions from the Lotka-Volterra family of models (namely, they find support for Lotka-Volterra-like oscillations in time).
+Although dynamical models and empirical data interact in this example, they do not do so directly ; that is, the analysis of empirical data is done within the context of a broad family of model, but not coupled to *e.g.* additional simulations.

 Meta-analyses, such as the one by @boln05rcm, are instead interested in collecting the outcome of observational and manipulative studies, and